Resource Overview

 STUDENT HANDOUT

-6While much media attention is often given to antisemitic and other hateful acts, the efforts of individuals and communities to combat such acts are often less publicized.
-Research examples of communities and individuals who have taken a stand against hateful acts and present in a multimedia presentation.
+5While much media attention is often given to antisemitic and other hateful acts, the efforts of individuals and communities to combat such acts are often less publicized.
+Research examples of Jewish people and communities that have shown agency and resistance against this type of persecution.
+Present your findings in a multimedia presentation.

 KEY WORDS